klauspost/rawspeed/README.md

 * `<image width> * <image height> * 4` for float point images with float point output
 * `<image width> * <image height> * 6` for ordinary Raw images with float point output
 * `<image width> * <image height> / 8` for images with bad pixels

-## Submitting Requests and Patches

-Please go to the [GitHub page](https://github.com/klauspost/rawspeed) and submit your (pull) requests and issues there.